 - Thinking God’s thoughts and not think as the world thinks.

 - Having a shared perspective of humility, compassion, and dependence on God.

 - Being how Jesus is: joyful, charitable, generous, kind, and forgiving.

-The mind of Christ is something all believers have, as the Apostle Paul said, “we have the mind of Christ” (1 Corinthians 2:16).
+In 1 Corinthians 2 verse 16, the Apostle Paul shows the mind of Christ is something all believers have: “we have the mind of Christ”.
 Having the mind of Christ is the same as being indwelt by the Holy Spirit.
-It’s important to understand that having the mind of Christ is not reserved only for “perfect” people.
+It’s essential to understand that having the mind of Christ is not reserved only for ‘perfect’ people.
 Every believer has access to the mind of Christ.

 With every step we take and every second we live, we grow into fully having the Christmas mind.
-A mind reflecting peace, goodwill, and mercy.
+A state of mind that reflects peace, goodwill, and mercy.
 A mind that is focused on our Savior, hope, and light.

 Father, thank You for giving us Your Son and the indwelling of the Holy Spirit.
 I am grateful.
 I don’t deserve it and I can’t give you anything back for it.

 But what I can do is surrender my mind, my heart, and my spirit to you.
 I surrender myself to You as a sacrifice, as an act of worship.